mysterymagination/ryddelmyst/README.md

 # Ryddelmyst
-cutethulhu meets Phantasy Star 1 on the battlefields of Final Fantasy Tactics!
+cutethulhu meets Castlevania on the battlefields of Final Fantasy Tactics!